1. What is the accreditation status of the ATP?

 CPR for the Professional Rescuer Certification

-Clinical Observation – 150 documented hours in an Athletic Training setting supervised by a Certified Athletic Trainer (to ensure applicants have a true understanding of the athletic training profession.)
+Clinical Observation – 150 documented hours in at least two different Athletic Training settings supervised by a Certified Athletic Trainer (to ensure applicants have a true understanding of the athletic training profession.)

 3. How do I apply for the ATP?